ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-setup-cash-flow-analyses.md

 Cash flow forecasts can use Azure AI to predict future documents.
 The result is a more comprehensive forecast.
 Připojení k Azure AI je již přednastaveno.
 Stačí jej pouze zapnout.
 When you sign in to [!INCLUDE[prod_short](includes/prod_short.md)], a notification displays in a blue bar, and provides a link to the default cash flow setup.
 Oznámení se zobrazí pouze jednou.
 Pokud ho zavřete, ale rozhodnete se zapnout Azure AI, můžete použít průvodce asistovaným nastavením nebo ručně.

 > [!NOTE]
-> Případně můžete použít vlastní prediktivní webovou službu.
+> Alternatively, you can use your own predictive web service.
 For more information, see [Create and use your own predictive web service for cash flow forecasts](#AnchorText).

 Použití průvodce asistovaným nastavením: